rapPayne/react_in_3_weeks/labs/3.5 Styling with CSS/README.md

   text-transform: uppercase;
 }
 ```

-9. When it refreshes, take a look in the browser.
+9. When it refreshes, take a look at your top nav menu in the browser.

 10. Bonus!
 Comb through your site for any styles that you think can be improved and fix them.